flow123d/flow123d/README.md

 ### Windows OS prerequisities ###

-If you are running Windows, you have to install [Cygwin](https://www.cygwin.com/)  for emulation of POSIX unix environment (both 32-bit and 64-bit version should work).
-Then all what follows has to be done in the directories under cygwin, e.g "C:\cygwin\home\user\" and within the cygwin shell.
-In addition to the packages mentioned for the Linux you will need:
+If you are running Windows, you have to install [Docker](https://www.docker.com/products/docker-toolbox).
+Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
+If docker is not installed it can be automatically installed by (requires powershell)

 * openssh (for MPICH)
 * some editor that can save Unix like text files (eg. notepad+ or sublime)